raygon-renderer/raygon/blogs/month-1.md

 This Month in Raygon 1
 ========================

-It's been about 51 days since I first announced Raygon, a WIP high performance CPU path tracer written in the Rust programming language, which will eventually feature state of the art light transport integrators including path tracing, bidirectional path tracing and VCM.
+It's been about 51 days since I first announced Raygon, a WIP high-performance CPU path tracer written in the Rust programming language, which will feature state of the art light transport integrators, including path tracing, bidirectional path tracing and VCM.

-In that time I've worked day and night to build what you're about to see.
-In this post I'll go over some of those things and show some recent renders, then talk about the future of Raygon and how you can help.
+In this post I'll go over some of features implemented or improved, and show some recent renders, then talk about the future of Raygon and how you can help.

-Feel free to skip to [Renders](#renders).

-## Look back
+## Look Back

-However, before we get into all of that, I think it's important to show where the project was at on August 24th:
+Before we get into the updates, it's important to remember where the project was at on August 24th:

 <details>
 <summary>
-Click to expand the old WIP image
+Click to expand the old demo image
 </summary>

 ![Old Demo][old_demo]
 </details>

-This image was rendered only a couple weeks after getting triangles to the screen at all, and I was quite excited to share the progress.
-However, it's not very impressive in retrospect.
+This image was rendered only a couple weeks after getting triangles to the screen at all.

-At that time, I had spent five or six months working on the foundations for Raygon, including most notably an extremely high performance virtual machine for complex procedural material evaluation, and a low-level linear algebra library from scratch based on `packed_simd`.
-However, the actual rendering process was still very immature.
 Much has changed since then.

 # Current Status